Tesla, Inc.’s Marketing Mix (4Ps) Analysis

 Place/Distribution in Tesla’s Marketing Mix

-1. Company-owned Stores and Galleries
+1. Company-owned stores and galleries

-2. Official Company Website
+2. Official company websites

-3. Company-owned Service Centers
+3. Company-owned service centers

 4. Charging stations

 In this element of the marketing mix, Tesla’s marketing communications strategies and tactics are considered.
 These strategies and tactics enable the global automotive business to manage and influence customer’s expectations and the presentation and development of the corporate brand.
-Tesla, Inc.’s promotional mix has the following components, arranged according to significance in the automotive and energy solutions business:
+Tesla’s promotional mix has the following components, arranged according to significance in the automotive and energy solutions business:

 1. Viral marketing (most significant)